Want to travel from Venice to Rome by train? Start your journey with us.

-The average train time from Venice to Rome is 3h 43m, although it can take 3h 29m on the fastest direct Frecciarossa and Italo trains.
-There are about 20 direct services covering 394km (245 miles) from Venice to Rome every day, the first train leaves at 05:37 from Venezia Mestre station and the last train leaves at 22:57 from Venezia Santa Lucia station.
+The average train time from Venice to Rome is 4 hours and 14 minutes, although it can take 3 hours and 26 minutes on the fastest direct Frecciarossa and Italo trains.
+There are about 30 services covering the 245 miles (394 km) between Venice to Rome every day.

 Getting off at Roma Termini, you’ll also be able to reach the main tourist attractions quite easily – the incredible Roman Forum, once the beating heart of the Roman Empire, is within walking distance, and the Colosseum is about 20 minutes away on foot.